dankrysty/CarbonCopy/README.txt

 ---------------------------------------------------------------------------------------------------------

-type in >>cd "path_to_copyIt_directory" type in >>copyIt.bat %source% %destination%
+type in >>cd "path_to_copyIt_directory" type in >>CarbonCopy.bat %source% %destination%

 SHIFT+Right Click on folder for source and choose "Copy as Path" paste path in prompt then do the same for destination